openpassphrase/opp/docs/source/api_ref.rst

 all Categories and Items endpoints.

 ``"x-opp-phrase: <phrase>"`` - Authorization passphrase used for decoding secret data.
-Required for all Categories and Items endpoints.
+Required for the *fetchall* endpoint and for Categories/Items create/update calls.

 Authentication endpoint
 -----------------------